How to Become a Software Engineer

-Although it’s once again worth noting that software engineering is about a lot more than programming, it’s still an essential step for an aspiring Software Engineer to post projects they’re proud of to platforms like GitHub to show potential employers what you can do.
+Although it’s once again worth noting that software engineering is about a lot more than programming, it’s still an essential step for future Software Engineers to post projects they’re proud of to platforms like GitHub to show potential employers what you can do.

 Although you don’t necessarily need a library of your open source projects to land a job, it will prove your programming skills to a degree, and it’s important to be able to show your work regardless of what industry you’re working in.

 A strong GitHub repository is also said to be helpful in getting past the initial recruiting phase or giving one job candidate an edge over another with a similar educational background or experience level.